Authors: Lukas Gemein <l.gemein@gmail.com>

 (26, 1) None

-We can apply preprocessing transforms that are defined in mne and work in-place, such as resampling, bandpass filtering, or electrode selection.
+We can apply preprocessing transforms that are defined in mne and work in-place.
+Braindecode provides dedicated preprocessing classes for common operations, or you can use the generic Preprocessor class.

 preprocessors = [